drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Solo.rst

   | doublet         | 3521      |
   +-----------------+-----------+

-    - To check whether the numbe of doublets identified by solo_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.
+    - To check whether the number of doublets identified by Solo_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.

 - ``solo_results.tsv``

-  - The per-barcode singlet and doublet classification from solo_.
+  - The per-barcode singlet and doublet classification from Solo_.

     +-------------------------+-------------------------+--------------------------+
     | Barcode                 | solo_DropletType        | solo_DropletScore        |